 Kigali Genocide Memorial Center

 One of the most known historical events is the tragic Rwandan Genocide which took place for 100 days in April.
-The Kigali Genocide Memorial center in Kigali commemorates the genocide, and explores other genocides around the world.
-The genocide memorial is a place for everyone to reflect on the past and the future.
+The Kigali Genocide Memorial Center in Kigali commemorates the genocide and explores other genocides around the world.
+A genocide memorial is a place for everyone to reflect on the past and the future.
 The memorial opened in April 2004, ten years after the genocide.
-The Aegis Trust, a UK based organizing dedicated to preventing genocides, created the concept for the memorial and today they manage it.
+The Aegis Trust, a UK based organization dedicated to preventing genocides, created the concept for the memorial, and today they manage it.

 Many other cities and town have their own genocide memorials and you can ask for directions at any tourism information stand.

 The Congo Nile Trail is an exciting ten-day hiking experience, which covers a wide range of fascinating attractions on Lake Kivu shores, with a distance of 227 Kilometers stretching from Rubavu to Rusizi via Karongi and Nyamasheke districts.